thecreation/assets-manager/README.md

 ### Package definition
 You can write in the following ways define the package.

-1. simple mode
+1.simple mode
 ```js
 "PACKAGEKEY": true
 ```

 It will use default types config and use default options.

-2. use options only
+2.use options only
 ```js
 "PACKAGEKEY": [
   true,